hello@mejocare.com

 corneal transplant cost in india

-Why is Corneal Transplant Performed?
+Why is a Corneal Transplant Performed?

 Here are the conditions that can be treated with a corneal transplant:

-• Keratoconus where the cornea bulges outward
+• Keratoconus is where the cornea bulges outward

 • Fuchs dystrophy